NGC 7244 - Elliptical (E?) Galaxy in Pegasus

 The image below is a photograph of NGC 7244 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

 NGC 7244 - Elliptical (E?)
-Galaxy morphological classification
+Galaxy in Pegasus morphological classification

 NGC 7244 - Elliptical (E?)
-Galaxy is classified as Elliptical (E?) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+Galaxy in Pegasus is classified as Elliptical (E?) according to the Hubble and de Vaucouleurs galaxy morphological classification.
 The diagram below shows a visual representation of the position of NGC 7244 - Elliptical (E?)
-Galaxy in the Hubble de Vaucouleurs sequence.
+Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.